 When parents separate, it’s often very difficult for their children.
 Custody cases and final custody orders can be complicated situations for the entire family, and children can react to divorces in many different ways.
 Ideally, both parents are able to work in their child’s interests, and the family can work toward a new future.
+However, parental alienation in California can be a major issue for some families.

 When parents have especially contentious relationships, this can lead to disputes, damaged relationships, and even parental alienation.
 Parental alienation can hurt everyone in a family, especially children.
 If you believe that your co-parent is manipulating your child or children to be alienated from you, it’s essential to learn the signs and how to handle parental alienation.
 An Orange County, CA, Divorce Attorney can help you make informed decisions about parental alienation.